-The proceeds of \$716,000,000 principal amount of the Bonds will be deposited into the Capital Facilities Fund and applied to defray the costs of issuance of the Bonds and the financial costs of various capital facilities projects of the Commonwealth.
-Of the \$716,000,000 aggregate principal amount of the Bonds issued for capital facilities projects, (i) \$560,000,000principal amount of Bonds is to be allocated to the Department of General Services and used to pay for the acquisition, construction and major rehabilitation of public buildings for the Commonwealth and its institutions; (ii) \$40,000,000 principal amount of Bonds is to be allocated to the Department of General Services to purchase furniture and equipment for Commonwealth buildings; (iii) \$12,000,000 principal amount of Bonds is to be allocated to the Department of Transportation to fund transportation assistance projects; (iv) \$101,000,000 principal amount of Bonds is to be allocated to the Department of Community and Economic Development to fund redevelopment assistance projects; and (v) \$3,000,000 principal amount of Bonds is to be allocated to the Department of Environmental Protection to fund flood control projects.
+A portion of the proceeds of the Bonds will be deposited into the Capital Facilities Fund and applied to defray the costs of issuance of the Bonds and the financial costs of various capital facilities projects of the Commonwealth.
+Of the \$347,500,000 aggregate principal amount of the Bonds issued for capital facilities projects, (i) \$200,000,000 principal amount of Bonds is to be allocated to the Department of General Services and used to pay for the acquisition, construction and major rehabilitation of public buildings for the Commonwealth and its institutions; (ii) \$80,000,000 principal amount of Bonds is to be allocated to the Department of Transportation to fund transportation assistance projects; and (iii) \$67,500,000 principal amount of Bonds is to be allocated to the Department of Community and Economic Development to fund redevelopment assistance projects.
 Pending application to the above purposes, the proceeds of the Bonds allocated to these purposes will be held by the State Treasurer in the Capital Facilities Fund and invested in accordance with applicable state and federal laws.
-The \$560,000,000 principal amount of Bonds for public buildings includes \$490,675,000 principal amount of Bonds for the acquisition of five correctional facilities currently being leased by the Commonwealth from Government Service Corp.
-The acquisition of the five correctional facilities will be accomplished through the deposit of approximately \$553,621,000 from the proceeds of the Bonds (including bond premium) with the trustee for the \$762,495,000 original principal amount Certificates of Participation, Series 1993A in Lease Payments by the Commonwealth of Pennsylvania (Acting By and Through its Department of General Services) (the "1993 Certificates of Participation") as Lessee, pursuant to a Correctional Facilities Lease Purchase Agreement with Government Services Corp., as lessor, to be used, together with amounts earned from the investment thereof in certain direct obligations of the U.S. Government (the "Escrow